One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 How does a SELARL work?

-société d'exercice libéral à responsabilité limitée
+Société d'exercice libéral à responsabilité limitée - Limited liability professional practice company

-• A limited number of associates :
+• A limited number of partners:

-1. A limited number of associates :
+1. Limited number of partners:

-2. A choice of associates
+2. A wide choice in its partners

 • No capital required